phpbb/documentation/development/testing/functional_testing.rst

 ========================

 Your test case will have to inherit from the ``phpbb_functional_test_case`` class.
 You will be able to make requests to a fresh phpBB installation.
-Also be sure, to put the file into the ``tests/functional/`` folder and to add the ``@group functional`` doc block above the class, so the tests are correctly executed.
+Also, be sure to put the file into the ``tests/functional/`` folder and to add the ``@group functional`` doc block above the class, so the tests are correctly executed.